Disease control as an optimization problem: Models for the spread of COVID-19

 In all our numerical simulations, we take the total population to be $47$ million; the critical care bed capacity per inhabitant $C_c$ is also taken to be $9.5\times 10^{-5}$.
 We assume that the government starts its intervention on day $t_0=60$, $30$ days after the outbreak of the disease.
 We model the disease outbreak by assuming that, at time $t_{out}=30$, there are $10$ individuals in compartment $E$.
 By default, the values of the disease parameters are taken to be the arithmetic means of the intervals shown in Table \ref{params_tab}.
-We assume that the government can deliberately infect $10^4$ individuals per day.
-This sets a value for $\Lambda$ of $\frac{10^{-2}}{47}$.
+We assume that the government can vaccinate at most $50,000$ individuals per day.
+This means that, at any given time $t$, $v(t)\leq\Lambda:=\frac{50,000}{47,000,000}\approx 0.00106$.
+In addition, we assume that the total supply of vaccines can just cover a third of the total population.
+In other words, $\int dt v(t)\leq \frac{1}{3}$.